CN

 git init

-This initializes Git for the folder and adds theme ThemeTony as a submodule.
+This initializes Git for the folder and adds theme Polymer as a submodule.
 This operation involves accessing GitHub - if it’s slow or errors occur, remember to enable proxy.

 Now we officially need VSCode’s assistance.
-Open VSCode to the blog folder, locate hugo.toml in the root directory, and configure it as follows (just copy-paste and modify the [your_balabala] placeholders):
+Open VSCode to the blog folder, locate hugo.toml in the root directory, and configure it as follows:

 TOML